alexguirre/RAGENativeUI/README.md

 ### Features

 * Support for simple buttons, checkboxes and lists.
-* Support for custom banners from game sprites and your own textures(own textures not implement).
+* Support for custom banners from game sprites.
 * Easy nested menus for fast and painless nested menu system.
 * Controller support.
 * Mouse controls.